 (wait until right window is pressed)

 After creating the models, not only can one visualize important parameters such as building types and square footages, but urban also calculates FAR's (floor area ratios) and the building conformance with existing zoning rules such as height limits, ground coverage, open space, setbacks.

+Once we have created the basic framework for an individual model we can visualize multiple models at the same time.
+NEXT SLIDE

 SLIDE 6 VIDEO GHOST and Shadow/Aerial Battery Lane JM

-Once we have created the basic framework for an individual model we can visualize multiple models at the same time.
+This particular scenario shows one model for an entire redevelopment project area named Battery Lane.
+The other models to the east and south east are other individual models for this redevelopment area but are only shown for context.
 This helps show the relationship between space and massing and the overall context that is created by adjoining developments.

-(wait until shadow button is pressed)

-They will be able to do comparative shadow analysis,

-(wait until the aerial button is pressed)
+(click on 3D button)

+(click on shadow button)

+(click on time slider)

+Urban then allows you to do comparative shadow analysis to visualize how these developments affect the neighboring areas

+(click on aerial button)

-see the context of the model to its physical environment by using aerials,
+Urban also allows you to see the context of the model to its physical environment by using aerials,

-(wait until the comment button is pressed)
+(click on comments button)

-and even have the ability to comment, if one choses to.
+and it even allows the ability for the public or stakeholders to comment, if they so choses to.

+(click on add your comments “too tall” click pin, set pin, click submit)

+NEXT SLIDE

 SLIDE #7 Urban HUB Page– JM

 Now that we have created the content, we are currently working on the ability to share this content with the public.
 We are using ArcGIS HUB, which is a community engagement software that organizes people, data, and tools.
 The plan is to offer 3 ways to get to our content.

-One would be through a 2D webmap showing current project locations where you would click on a point that links you to our individual project summary cards and model.
+One would be through a 2D webmap that shows current project locations where you would click on a point that links you to our individual project summary cards and model.

+(hover over a point)

 This gives the public an easy-to-read, cliff notes type summary of the project, and an ability to move around the 3D model.

-The second way to access our project would be by project status.
+The second way to access our project would be by different buttons that link to a projects specific status.

+(scroll down and hover over the three button, then click on “Project Under Review”)

 By going through one of the buttons on the main page, a project pick list comes up.

+(Click on 4901 Battery Lane, then click on I button)

 By clicking on one of those, the individual project and summary card is accessed.

 The final way to access our projects will be through our existing Development Application Information Center website, where we will place links to the existing urban project pages.

+(go to DAIC, type in APNO 120220100, hover over “View 3D Model in ArcGIS Urban)

 In addition to accessing our regulatory Urban models through our Urban HUB page, we are also starting to use HUB for our individual master plans.
+The following is an example of one that is under construction.
+NEXT SLIDE

 SLIDE #8 – VIDEO Master Plan HUB Page - JM